Beyond World Wide Privacy Regulations

 With these data, few for some, we work the art of creating our own web analytics tool free of GDPR and ePrivacy regulations because we do not violate the privacy of the person.
 SEAL METRICS is a cookie-free conversion tracking tool for marketing teams who need to see all conversions by source, campaign, medium, and keyword to optimise their campaigns.

-In short, any company that is based on privacy first puts users' privacy above all else in its business.
+In short, any company that is based on privacy first puts users' privacy above all else in its business and find a Google Analytics alternative.

 Trusted by EU Marketers